 Key Dates

-All applications for this year's contest must be in the hands of the Essay Contest chair by February 15, 2010.
-Along with the application, each contestant must submit proof of age (copy of their birth certificate) and a copy of the essay in the format specified in the rules.
+All entries for this year's contest must be received by the Essay Contest chair by February 15, 2015.
+Along with the entry application, each contestant must submit proof of age (copy of birth certificate or passport) and a copy of the essay in the format specified in the rules.